Council of Europe and Georgian authorities launch the New Action Plan 2024-2027

 The Action Plan was developed in close collaboration with the Georgian authorities and aims to address reform priorities, and to help introduce legislative changes to bring Georgia closer to CoE and integration requirements.

-In the Action Plan, both the Council of Europe (CE) and the Georgian authorities agreed to implement reforms jointly, through programmes of co-operation, aiming to: enhance the implementation of European Convention on Human Rights at national level; align national legislation and practices of anti-discrimination to European standards; promote gender equality; enhance the independence and accountability of judicial systems; improve the electoral legislation, and practice.
+In the Action Plan, both the Council of Europe (CE) and the Georgian authorities agreed to implement reforms jointly, through programmes of co-operation, aiming to: enhance the implementation of European Convention on Human Rights at national level; align national and practices of anti- to European standards; promote gender equality; enhance the independence and accountability of judicial systems; improve the electoral legislation, and practice.

-The New Action Plan for Georgia was launched in the same year that the Council of Europe celebrated its 75th Anniversary and Georgia celebrated its 25th Anniversary of becoming the 41st on the continent to join Europe’s leading human-rights organisation.
+The New Action Plan for Georgia was launched in the same year that the Council of Europe celebrated its 75th Anniversary and Georgia celebrated its 25th Anniversary of becoming the 41st nation on the continent to join Europe’s leading human-rights organisation.

 Read More @ georgiatoday.ge